privacyidea/privacyidea/doc/glossary/index.rst

         challenge response token exists for this user.
 In this case, the challenge is triggered and privacyIDEA expects a response.
         If the user now gives the answer expected from the server, the response is accepted and the authentication is successful.

         Multi Challenge is basically a chain of challenges.
-If, for example, a PIN is stored for a challenge response token, after the first successful challenge, a second one is triggered, in which the PIN is expected as an answer.
-        If the PIN matches, the second challenge is also successful and the user is successfully authenticated.
+It can be used to reset a PIN or with the :ref:`code_foureye_token`.

+        **Challenges are triggered by:**

+        * The user entering the PIN/Password of the token

+        * Programmatically via a call to /validate/triggerchallenge

    Policy Conditions
         Since privacyIDEA 3.1, :ref:`policy_conditions` allow to define more advanced rules